postmanlabs/labs-docs/src/pages/docs/getting-started/syncing.md

 [![Sync States](https://assets.postman.com/postman-docs/sync-states-flow.jpg)](https://assets.postman.com/postman-docs/sync-states-flow.jpg)

-If you are not signed in to the app, you see the state as **Offline**.
+If you are not signed in to Postman, you see the state as **Offline**.

 [![Offline state](https://assets.postman.com/postman-docs/offline-state.jpg)](https://assets.postman.com/postman-docs/offline-state.jpg)

-When you open the app or if your connection drops, it displays **Connecting** before it starts to sync.
+When you open Postman or if your connection drops, it displays **Connecting** before it starts to sync.

 [![Connecting state](https://assets.postman.com/postman-docs/connecting-state.jpg)](https://assets.postman.com/postman-docs/connecting-state.jpg)